oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 #### Fence Wrapper

-A script or standalone program that will call the fence-agents package scripts directly In this case we do need a [Local VDSM](http://wiki.ovirt.org/wiki/Features/Design/DetailedHostPMProxyPreferences#Local_VDSM)
+A script or standalone program that will call the fence-agents package scripts directly An option is to use the separation of fenceAgent.py from API.py as suggested [here](http://gerrit.ovirt.org/#/c/7190/7/vdsm/API.py) In this case we do not need a [Local VDSM](http://wiki.ovirt.org/wiki/Features/Design/DetailedHostPMProxyPreferences#Local_VDSM)

 #### VDSM Instance